xinwenfu/mitmproxy-get/README.md

 [![Demo Video](https://img.youtube.com/vi/4PwXGR39zpg/0.jpg)](https://youtu.be/4PwXGR39zpg)

 - The following command creates the https web server's private key (/etc/ssl/private/my-server.key) and self-signed SSL certificate (/etc/ssl/certs/my-server.crt).
 We do NOT protect the private key of the web server with a password since the web server will not be able to start without user interaction inputting the password.
+While running this command, the *common name* of the web server must be the IP address of the Ubuntu VM what hosts the web server.
 ```
 sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/ssl/private/my-server.key -out /etc/ssl/certs/my-server.crt
 ```

 - Edit the configuration file.
-Here is an example https configuration file [my-server.conf](web/my-server.conf)
+Here is an example https configuration file [my-server.conf](web/my-server.conf).
+Copy the example my-server.conf to /etc/apache2/sites-available/ using the sudo command if needed.

-- Enable the https server and restart apache2 to start both http and https servers
+- Enable the https server and restart apache2 to start both http and https servers.
+It appears we shall not use the full path of my-server.conf with a2ensite.
+The following command is just fine.
 ```
 sudo a2ensite my-server.conf
 sudo systemctl restart apache2
 ```

 ### PHP script for processing http get request
 Copy [test_get.php](web/test_get.php) to /var/www/html at Ubuntu.
 The php script returns the temerature and humidity data sent from the ESP32 back to the ESP32 for the purpose of acknowledgement.